Rhododendron ferrugineum

 Rhododendron ferrugineum - rust -leaved alpine rose

-The leaves of rhododendron ferrugineum are evergreen, leathery and elliptical shaped.
+The leaves of Rhododendron ferrugineum are evergreen, leathery and elliptical shaped.
 They are about 2 to 5 centimeters long and 1 to 2 centimeters wide.
 The top of the leaf is dark green and shiny, while the underside that gives its name this type is covered with rust -brown scales.
-This rusty hair is a characteristic feature that distinguishes Rhododendron Ferrugineum from other types of Alpine rose.
+This rusty hair is a characteristic feature that distinguishes Rhododendron ferrugineum from other types of Rhododendron.

 The flowers appear in early summer, usually from May to July, and are arranged in dense, terminal umbels.
 Each flower is bell -shaped and has a diameter of about 1.5 to 2 centimeters.
 The color varies from deep pink to bright red, which gives the plant a high ornament and makes it an attractive sight in the mountain landscapes.
 The flowers are hermaphrodite and are pollinated by insects, which leads to fruit formation.
 The fruit is a small, frequent capsule that matures in autumn.